Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \subsection{Multiple Destinations}

-In this section, I study a simple extension of the model where there are $J$ destinations whose demand evolves according to AR(1) processes with mean $\bar D_j$ and variance $\sigma^2_j$.
+To isolate the role of supply chain length, I have so far considered an economy with only one source of fluctuations, thereby eliminating any potential for diversification across space.
+To highlight the potential diversification effects of more complex supply chains, this section considers an extended model with multiple consumption destinations.
+There are $J$ destinations whose demand evolves according to AR(1) processes with mean $\bar D_j$ and variance $\sigma^2_j$.
 Demand is iid across space.
-Denote $\mathcal{U}_j^r$ the inventory-weighted upstreamness of sector $r$ relative to consumption destination $j$.
-Keeping the rest of the model unchanged, the following result holds. \begin{prop}[Sectoral Output Growth] The growth rate of sectoral output, to a first-order approximation around the non-stochastic steady state, satisfies
+Denote $\mathcal{U}_j^r$ the inventory-weighted upstreamness of sector $r$ relative to consumption destination $j$, where $\mathcal{U}^r=\sum_j\xi_j^r \mathcal{U}_j^r$, and $\xi_j^r$ is the fraction of output of sector $r$ consumed in country $j$, directly or indirectly, as defined in Section \ref{methodology}.
+Keeping the rest of the model unchanged, the following result extends Proposition \ref{propgrowthrates} to many destinations.\footnote{Throughout, I maintain that the parameter governing the optimal inventory-to-sales ratio is the same across sectors.
+Importantly, this implies assuming that it is not destination-specific.
+Prior literature has shown that firms engaging in trade tend to have higher inventory buffers.
+I abstract from this channel as this would imply heterogeneous inventory choices across sectors and prevent a closed-form characterization of the problem.
+I come back to this case later in the text and in Appendix \ref{hetinv_general_app}.} \begin{prop}[Sectoral Output Growth] The growth rate of sectoral output, to a first-order approximation around the non-stochastic steady state, satisfies

+with $\eta_{t}^r=\sum_j\xi_j^r\Delta\log D_{jt}$.
+In the notation of Section \ref{methodology}, $\Delta\log D_{jt}=\eta_{jt}$. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{growthmulti} characterizes the behavior of sectoral output growth, generalizing Proposition \ref{propgrowthrates} to multiple destinations.
+First, note that in the first term, shocks to different final destination countries are aggregated via the shift-share structure used in Section \ref{methoddatasec}.
+The shares are given by the network exposure of industry $r$ to each destination $j$, $\xi_j^r$.
+Secondly, the intensity of upstream amplification is governed by a different shift-share term, which includes bilateral inventory-weighted upstreamness $\mathcal{U}^r_j$.
+This measure, defined as the bilateral version of the upstreamness index discussed above, computes the average number of production steps between sector $r$ and consumers of country $j$, appropriately accounting for the intensity of the inventory effects.